Department of Linguistics • Why major in linguistics? • CHILDES Search

 The North American Computational Linguistics Olympiad is a contest where high school students (as well as middle school students who are looking for this kind of experience) solve linguistic puzzles.
 In solving the problems, students learn about the diversity and consistency of language, while exercising logic skills.
 No prior knowledge of linguistics or second languages is necessary.

 Please see the NACLO website for the handbook, practice problems, and registration.
 Registration is free of charge.

-NACLO will be held at UMass Amherst, at the Integrated Learning Center, room N400.
+UMass Amherst has been hosting the Western Massachusetts NACLO contest site since 2017, at the Integrated Learning Center, room N400.
 Lunch will be provided free of charge.

 For information regarding NACLO at UMass, please contact: firstname.lastname@example.org.
-For information regarding this website, please contact: andwang at umass dot edu.
+For information regarding this website, please contact: email@example.com.